Awakening (song): Release and making of

 A music video for this song was filmed February 28, 2007 in Toronto, one of the stops on the band's Winter/Spring Tour.
 Brandon Dickerson (director of "You Already Take Me There" and "New Way to Be Human" videos) directed the Awakening music video.
-It was released leaked, April 5 by the band's web content designer, Dale Manning on YouTube.
+It was leaked, April 5 by the band's web content designer, Dale Manning on YouTube.

 The official release date for the music video was Tuesday, April 10.
 It premiered on the band's official YouTube account and on the website.
 The video is different from the band's previous videos because the video is not overtly related to the song or the meaning of the song.
 It is also different in the fact that the band funded the video out of their own pockets, without support from their record label.

 The creation of the video also was unique in the fact that Dickerson used a never-before-used technique dubbed "paper-mation."
 Instead of using clay in the more common technique of "claymation," the band employed paper print-outs of their performances, and were able to achieve the effect of animation.